Bizarro World: Pre-Crisis

 Despite their differences, Bizarro and Superman have teamed up on occasion.
 One notable example happened in Superman #379, when a strange creature appeared to be devouring Bizarros.
 Fearing he would end up alone Bizarro tried to steal Superman's duplicator ray.
 Superman convinced Bizarro he would be better off trying to stop the monster before making any more Bizarros.
 The creature eventually devoured Bizarro, but Superman soon figured out that the creature was not trying to kill the Bizarros, but using their combined strength to defeat another creature which was trying to destroy Htrae.
 The first creature was created as part of a plan developed by none other than the Bizarro Lex Luthor, who Bizarro referred to as a "punk hero".

 In the imaginary story Superman: Whatever Happened to the Man of Tomorrow?, which served as an ending to Silver Age Superman continuity, Bizarro #1 (the original Bizarro and the world's leader/greatest hero), was influenced to bad ends by the now evil Mister Mxyzptlk.
 Realizing that to truly fulfill the Bizarro Code he should stop being an "imperfect perfect duplicate" of Superman and be a "perfect imperfect duplicate" of Superman, Bizarro resolves to alter his methods accordingly.
 To that end, Bizarro #1 deliberately destroys Bizarro World, reasoning that if Superman's homeworld (Krypton) was destroyed in an accident, Bizarro must destroy his own world on purpose.
 After Bizarro goes on a murder spree to continue his goal of being Superman's opposite, he kills himself using blue kryptonite, reasoning that where Superman is alive Bizarro "must" be dead.
+His final words were "Hello, Superman.
+Hello."

 Bizarro World's final pre-Crisis appearance was in DC Comics Presents #97 (September 1986), which was also the final issue of that series.
 After being empowered by a hideously disfigured Phantom Zone sorcerer, Mxyzptlk destroys Zrfff and then causes Bizarro World to implode, killing all its inhabitants.
 The Bizarros act unusually insane in this account, with Bizarro #1 rocketing his son to the core of the collapsing planet so he would be die.

 It had been established that there was no "set" future for Earth-One, so the World's Finest story where it is revealed that sometime in the future, Htrae is transformed into a more normal world (egg-shaped rather than cubical) by the radiation from an exploding celestial body was only a possible future.
 The Bizarroes are changed into normal non-powered people as well, but still retaining vestiges of their Bizarro laws, such as hanging curtains outside their houses.